Does your employee productivity need a boost? Most likely, the answer is yes!

 This could be gift cards, extra days off, bonus checks, or other smaller gifts and gestures.
 These gestures show good faith in your employees work and shows how much you value them.

-The actual value of the incentive does not typically have important as the recognition of great work.
+The actual value of the incentive does not typically have as much importance as the recognition of great work.

 Acknowledge your employees wins, no matter how large or small of a contribution it is.
 Your employees will continue to show their appreciation through their work.